Police: Man who died at Phish concert did not hit railing - NewsBreak

 Police: Man who died at Phish concert did not hit railing

-“Immediately before the victim leapt, he did not appear to have any physical contact with any person or barrier/railing," Officer Grace Gatpandan said in a statement Tuesday.
+“Immediately before the victim leapt, he did not appear to have any physical contact with any person or barrier/railing,” Officer Grace Gatpandan said in a statement Tuesday.‘Save Casa Bonita’ objects to sale of restaurant to South Park creators

 The American jam band Phish, which has devoted fans across the country, was performing at Chase Center Sunday when on-duty officers were alerted shortly before 9 p.m. to a man who had apparently fallen and needed medical help, police said.
 The 47-year-old man died.